About the IOI

 Pursuant to Article 14.4 of the IOI By-laws “A regular meeting of the Voting members (the General Assembly) shall be held in conjunction with each International Ombudsman Conference, at least every four years.”

-Since its establishment the IOI held ten such IOI World Conferences which were hosted by the following countries in the following IOI Regions:
+Since its establishment the IOI held eleven such IOI World Conferences which were hosted by the following countries in the following IOI Regions (see below).
+The 12th IOI World Conference will be held in Dublin (Ireland) in 2020.

 - 2016 - 11th IOI World Conference - Bangkok / Thailand (Asia)